-Richter hernias typically occur in elderly patients between 60-80 years old; however, they can theoretically manifest at any age, and pediatric case reports exist.
+Richter hernias typically occur in elderly patients between 60 to 80 years old; however, they can theoretically manifest at any age, and pediatric case reports exist.
 There is a slightly increased incidence in the female population.
-This predilection may reflect the fact that femoral hernias occur more commonly in females than males and the femoral ring is the most common site for a Richter hernia.
+This predilection may reflect that femoral hernias occur more commonly in females than males, and the femoral ring is the most common site for a Richter hernia.
 Estimates are that approximately 10% of all hernias are Richter type hernias though this may be under-appreciated.

-The most common location for this pathology to occur is in the femoral canal (36-88%) followed by the inguinal canal (12-36%) and abdominal wall incisional hernias (4-25%).
+The most common location for this pathology to occur is in the femoral canal (36 to 88%), followed by the inguinal canal (12 to 36%) and abdominal wall incisional hernias (4 to 25%).
 As stated above, the increase in laparoscopic and robotic-assisted procedures has led to a rise in Richter type hernias because of unclosed port sites allowing for herniation of a portion of the bowel wall through the small fascial defect.

-A Richter hernia, by definition, is a herniation of only a portion of the circumference of the bowel wall through the fascial defect.
-Most commonly it is the anti-mesenteric portion of the bowel.
+By definition, a Richter hernia is a herniation of only a portion of the circumference of the bowel wall through the fascial defect.
+Most commonly, it is the anti-mesenteric portion of the bowel.
 These hernias often develop in small fascial defects.
 The defect must be large enough for a portion of the bowel to protrude through but not large enough to accommodate the entire circumference of the bowel.
 In many cases, the segment of bowel involved is a segment of the terminal ileum.

 The ensuing process results from the incarceration of a portion of the bowel wall.
 Incarceration of the intestine can lead to strangulation of the blood supply to that portion of the bowel followed by edema and venous congestion, leading to rapid segmental ischemia and gangrene with a reported incidence of necrosis of 69% at the time of operative intervention.

-Upon presentation, it is essential to obtain a complete history and physical with special attention to predisposing factors such as previous hernias and a history of minimally invasive surgery.
-A careful inventory of the patient's medical history should be obtained with detail to comorbid conditions, active cardiopulmonary disease and use of anticoagulation.
+Upon presentation, it is essential to obtain a complete history and physical with particular attention to predisposing factors such as previous hernias and history of minimally invasive surgery.
+A careful inventory of the patient's medical history should be obtained with detail to comorbid conditions, active cardiopulmonary disease, and use of anticoagulation.
 When surgical intervention is required, patients may require additional treatment such as the reversal of anticoagulation or cardiac risk stratification based upon comorbid conditions.

 There are many modes by which to evaluate a Richter hernia.

-Outside of physical examination, is the use of various imaging modalities.
-Ultrasound and computed tomography (CT) scan are useful adjuncts in diagnosis.
-However, as a Richter type hernia only involves a portion of the bowel wall, these imaging modalities can result in a false negative result.
+Outside of physical examination is the use of various imaging modalities.
+Ultrasound and computed tomography (CT) scans are useful adjuncts in diagnosis.
+However, as a Richter type hernia only involves a portion of the bowel wall, these imaging modalities can result in a false-negative result.

-The inclusion of laboratory data is requisite, with the evaluation to include complete blood count (CBC) and basic metabolic panel (BMP) to evaluate for leukocytosis, thrombocytopenia or electrolyte derangements.
-A PT/INR and/or PTT should be obtained to assess for any coagulopathy to that needs to be corrected preoperatively in patients with hepatic dysfunction or patients on anticoagulation.
+The inclusion of laboratory data is requisite, with the evaluation including complete blood count (CBC) and basic metabolic panel (BMP) to evaluate for leukocytosis, thrombocytopenia, or electrolyte derangements.
+A PT/INR and/or PTT should be obtained to assess for any coagulopathy that needs to be corrected preoperatively in patients with hepatic dysfunction or patients on anticoagulation.

-Surgical approach depends on multiple factors including the location of the hernia, clinical status of the patient and surgeon preference.
+The surgical approach depends on multiple factors, including the location of the hernia, the clinical status of the patient, and surgeon preference.
 An open surgical procedure may be the best option for patients with evidence of hemodynamic instability, obstruction, or strangulation.
-Placement of incision depends on the location of the hernia.
+The placement of the incision depends on the location of the hernia.
 Midline laparotomy is typically appropriate for ventral incisional hernias.
 Femoral and inguinal Richter type hernias may require inguinal incision with a counter laparotomy incision.

 Regardless of the surgical approach, surgeons must be careful to assess for bowel viability.
 Any questionable bowel should undergo resection and anastomosis undertaken.
-One group proposed that if the portion of ischemia is a small, coin-like lesion involving less than half of the bowel wall circumference then this may be invaginated and the new edges reapproximated.
-The bowel may be assessed for color and peristalsis though this does not correlate with viability and thus the recommendation is for evaluation by standard methods.
+One group proposed that if the portion of ischemia is a small, coin-like lesion involving less than half of the bowel wall circumference, this may be invaginated, and the new edges reapproximated.
+The bowel may be assessed for color and peristalsis though this does not correlate with viability, and thus the recommendation is for evaluation by standard methods.
 Methods to evaluate bowel viability include intravenous injection of fluorescein and use of a Wood's lamp.
-A more modern approach to the Wood's lamp is the intravenous injection of indocyanine green and evaluation with infrared angiography.
+A more modern approach to the Wood's lamp is the intravenous injection of indocyanine green and an infrared angiography evaluation.
 One may also assess for arterial flow using a Doppler.

 Repair of the hernia defect depends on the defect.
-The current standard of care for repair of most hernias including femoral, inguinal, and incisional hernias involves placement of a prosthetic mesh.
-However, as there is often strangulated bowel requiring bowel resection involved in Richter type hernias, mesh placement is controversial.
+The current standard of care for repairing most hernias, including femoral, inguinal, and incisional hernias, involves the placement of a prosthetic mesh.
+However, as there is often strangulated bowel requiring bowel resection in Richter type hernias, mesh placement is controversial.
 Ultimately, the decision of whether to place mesh and type of mesh depends on the surgeon’s clinical judgment.

 When evaluating Richter type hernias, the clinician must keep a broad differential diagnosis in mind.
 As previously discussed, these patients often present with abdominal pain.
-They rarely have symptoms of a complete obstruction and may have vague symptoms.
+They rarely have symptoms of complete obstruction and may have vague symptoms.
 Differential diagnosis should include abdominal wall masses such as lipomas and abscesses.
 Consideration should be given to ileus and bowel obstruction along with their potential underlying causes (i.e., adhesions, hernias, intraluminal masses).
-It is often unknown until surgical intervention whether patients have a Richter type hernia and thus differential diagnosis should include a strangulated hernia involving the complete bowel lumen especially if presenting with sepsis and acute obstruction.
+It is often unknown until surgical intervention whether patients have a Richter type hernia.
+Thus differential diagnosis should include a strangulated hernia involving the complete bowel lumen, especially if presenting with sepsis and acute obstruction.

-Because of the initial lack of obstructive symptoms, Richter hernias may undergo chronic incarceration and if left unaddressed may present as an enterocutaneous fistula.
+Because of the initial lack of obstructive symptoms, Richter hernias may undergo chronic incarceration and, if left unaddressed, may present as an enterocutaneous fistula.
 Various published case reports with rare presentations of Richter type hernias have included colocutaneous fistula after inguinal hernia repair and laparoscopic gastric bypass.
-These complicated presentations often require more extensive repair and recovery due to laparotomy and takedown of fistula.
-Jayamanne et al. reported a case of Richter hernia through a perineal incision after proctectomy which led to multiple trips to the operating room and difficulty with wound closure.
+These complicated presentations often require more extensive repair and recovery due to laparotomy and takedown of the fistula.
+Jayamanne et al. reported a case of Richter hernia through a perineal incision after proctectomy, which led to multiple trips to the operating room and difficulty with wound closure.

 Recovery after Richter hernia repair is centered around modifying risk factors for recurrence.
 Patients should be advised to refrain from smoking and heavy lifting.
 Continued attention to weight is a strong recommendation, as obesity is a risk factor for the development of hernias.
 An abdominal binder can be used in the postoperative period for comfort but is not necessary.